On this page:

 VDH recommends that ALL employers within the critical infrastructure sector develop a plan for healthcare support if a worker becomes ill.
 Symptoms of COVID-19 include fever, chills, muscle pain, headache, cough, sore throat, shortness of breath, and new loss of taste or smell.
 Workers with signs and symptoms of COVID-19 illness should self-isolate immediately to avoid spreading disease to others.
 Most people with COVID-19 develop mild to moderate illness, and do not require medical care.
 In these situations, workers can self-isolate at home.
 If a worker needs medical care, a healthcare facility other than a hospital emergency room should be used, unless a worker is severely ill.
 Those who are severely ill should seek care at a local hospital emergency room or dial 911 for medical emergencies.
 If a worker needs medical care, it is recommended to call ahead to that facility or hospital to describe the situation, especially if there is a concern for COVID-19.

 Other workers who might have had close contact with the sick worker should be identified.
-Those who had close contact (as described in the exposure definition above) with the sick person while the person was symptomatic and for 48 hours prior to symptom onset should be included in a line list of potentially exposed persons.
+Those who had close contact with the sick person while the person was symptomatic and for 48 hours prior to symptom onset should be included in a line list of potentially exposed persons.
 Strategies regarding the management of potentially exposed coworkers are described above and should be implemented in consultation with your local health department.

 Helping workers maintain physical distancing while not at work can help to protect the workforce and, by extension, protect continuity of operations.
 If the employer provides housing, ill workers must be separated from well persons.
 In these situations: